-The saxophone has always held a tenuous position in the symphony orchestra.
-Perhaps because of its relatively late invention (around 1845), it’s never really become a full-fledged part of the wind section.
+The saxophone has always held a somewhat tenuous position in the symphony orchestra.
+Perhaps because of its relatively late invention (around 1845), it’s never really become a full-fledged part of the wind section in classical music.

-Undoubtedly too, some composers have found the saxophone’s sonorities to be better suited for wind ensembles and pop bands than for classical music.
+Undoubtedly too, some composers have found the saxophone’s sonorities to be better suited for wind ensembles and pop bands than for the classic symphony ensemble.

 And over the years, many other French composers would create concertante pieces featuring the saxophone with orchestra.
 Among them are works by Vincent d’Indy, Claude Debussy, André Caplet, Jacques Ibert, Darius Milhaud, Henri Tomasi … and Florent Schmitt.

 The Schmitt piece is the Légende, Opus 66, which was composed in 1918.
 The Légende exists in composer-sanctioned versions for saxophone, for violin and for viola, accompanied by orchestra or piano — although it is the saxophone versions that are the most popular and oft-performed.